NIEM/movement-backend/README.md

 NIEM - Movement: Backend
 ====================

-The other repositories include the [Movement - Webapp](https://github.com/NIEM/movement-frontend) and the [Movement - Solr](https://github.com/NIEM/movement-solr).
+The other code repositories include the [Movement - Webapp](https://github.com/NIEM/movement-frontend) and the [Movement - Solr](https://github.com/NIEM/movement-solr).

 Prior to coming to this repo, did you happen to catch our [Movement overview](https://github.com/NIEM/Movement)?